Caplitero/SFML-TileEditor/README.md

 ### Major_PATCH 22/19/2022:
   + The json parser has been created, there will be more features added to it, but for now
   it can be used to load the map.
-All you have to do is Create a Custom Class in Tiled,
+All you have to do is Create a Custom Class in Tiled
+  (You will have to add a propriety  "Class_ID" of type int and a value ),
   export the "propertytypes.json" to the folder where you have your map.
 And add the class
   to the objects in Tiled